Finnish People's Delegation: Formation and immediate actions

-The Red administration's first action was to discontinue all capitalist newspapers, already on 28 January in the capital, and over the next few days in other cities.
+The Red administration's first action was to discontinue all capitalist newspapers, already on 28 January in the capital, and over the next few days in other cities in Finland.
 On 2 February, the Delegation confirmed the "counterrevolutionary" press to be suspended "indefinitely".
 The suspension even applied to the right wing social democratic Työn Valta and Itä-Suomen Työmies newspapers.
 After this the only papers allowed to be published were the papers of the Social Democratic Party and the Christian labor movement.
 The Whites' Senate discontinued all social democratic papers correspondingly.
-In March the Delegation's Postal and Announcement Department placed preventive censorship on the remaining papers' reporting on the military and foreign affairs.
+In March, the Delegation's Postal and Announcement Department placed preventive censorship on the remaining papers' reporting on the military and foreign affairs.

-On 2 February, the Delegation ordered the Red Guards to be maintained by the government, and the Guards were essentially placed under its authority.
-In practice the Delegation was later forced to confess that it could barely control the actions of the Guards, and reduced the number of military affairs cases it handled.
-The relationship between the Red Guards and the Delegation remained problematic throughout the war, as the Delegation regarded the Guards' actions to be arbitrary, and many guardsmen in turn saw the delegates as "parasites" who were estranged from the realities of the battlefront.
+On 2 February, the Delegation ordered the Red Guards to be maintained by the government, essentially placing them under its authority.
+In practice, the Delegation was later forced to confess that it could barely control the actions of the Red Guards, and reduced the number of military affairs cases it handled.
+The relationship between the Red Guards and the Delegation remained problematic throughout the war, as the Delegation regarded the Red Guards' actions to be arbitrary, and many guardsmen in turn saw the delegates as "parasites" who were estranged from the realities of the battlefront.

-The Delegation assembled for a session in Helsinki 89 times in all, and in Vyborg less than ten times.
-In its set of decrees it published 45 statutes in all, and favoured concised and scant language.
+In its set of decrees, it published 45 statutes in all, and favoured concised and scant language.
 Most of the Delegation's time went into producing new legislation.
 It has been estimated that about two thirds of its written laws were reactions to acute administerial issues, and the rest aimed at ideological goals or increasing support.
-Particularly the laws passed on ideological grounds were modeled after the legislation produced by the Paris Commune of 1871 and also the Russian Bolshevik Revolution, but mostly after Finland's labor movement's previous programmes.
+Particularly the laws passed on ideological grounds were modeled after the legislation produced by the Paris Commune of 1871 and also the October Revolution in neighboring Soviet Russia, but mostly after Finland's labor movement's previous programmes.
 The laws passed by the Delegation were announced in the newspaper Suomen Kansanvaltuuskunnan Tiedonantoja.